 and this one (in particular the steps from stack exchange user ajira:

 Now that you are here.
 Please check out our product “Vimalin“.
 It has been designed for making your life easier to get good backups of your VMs.
-We support VM’s running in VMware Fusion and VMware Workstation Professional.
+We support VM’s running in VMware Fusion, VMware Workstation and VMware Player.

 More info at our main page